 Note that the Grunewald butterfly that settles on Fyodors chest two pages earlier is an entirely different one, belonging to a different family.
 It has "a white bracket on its dark mottled underside" and is the Comma Butterfly of "Mademoiselle O" (Stories, p.
 482) and Speak, Memory (p.
 106) which has "a tiny initial chalked on (the) dark underside" (»Polygonia c-album).
 See also under »anglewing.

-& Ac: Hespéria cómma • Am: Common Branded Skipper • En: Silver-spotted Skipper • Fr: le comma • Ge: Kommafalter, Kommafleck • Ru: толстоголовка злаковая, толстоголовка-запятая • Sp: dorada manchas blancas
+& Ac: Hespéria cómma • Am: Holarctic Grass Skipper • En: Silver-spotted Skipper • Fr: le Comma • Ge: Kommafalter, Kommafleck • Ru: толстоголовка злаковая, толстоголовка-запятая • Sp: dorada manchas blancas

 Hesperia malvae: »Pyrgus malvae

 Hesperia malvoides: »Pyrgus malvae malvoides